Toreole/Console_Chess/README.md

 Castling is currently not implemented.
 TBD: the standard chess notation should be supported as input/output at some later point. (e.g. "d4", "dxe5", "O-O")

+### Special Commands
+"RESET": resets the game to the start.

+"REPLAY [integer]": Shows a replay of the game beginning from [integer] moves prior to the latest one.
+"REPLAY 0" or "REPLAY [negative value]" will show the entire game from the first move.

 ## How to contribute
 You don't.
 I want to get through this on my own, while having the code be available to people I want to share it with, without having to go through the hassle of manually adding them to the repository first.